joetan79/stakewars-iii/challenges/challenge_5.md

 ## Set up regular ping

-In order to stay in the validator set you should peridically ping staking pool conract.
-Ping issues a new proposal and updates the staking balances and should happen at least once at epoch.
+In order to stay in the validator set you should peridically ping staking pool contract.
+Ping issues a new proposal and updates the staking balances.

 You can do this manually: